 - 1. A declaration of Conflicts of Interest

 - 2. Grades achieved by L4 students for each unit

+- 3. Unit Leader reports for L4 units

-- 2. Grades achieved by L5 students for each unit
+- 4. Grades achieved by L5 students for each unit

+- 5. Unit Leader reports for L5 units

-- 3. Mitigating Circumstances
+- 6. Mitigating Circumstances

-- 4. Cases of Plagiarism
+- 7. Cases of Plagiarism

-- 5. Progression of students from L4 to L5
+- 8. Progression of students from L4 to L5

-- 6. Confirmation of final awards, resubmission and repeat units
+- 9. Confirmation of final awards, resubmission and repeat units

 - No reassessment of a unit or component shall be allowed for a student to improve upon a grade where the overall Pass level required for a unit has been achieved. - A student who submits coursework for the summative assessment of a unit, by the published deadline, but who fails to meet the overall Pass criteria for the unit, will be offered a resubmission (R) and allowed ONE opportunity to resubmit work.
 An appropriate deadline within 15 working days of the student being notified should be established prior to the summative assessment board.
-The overall unit grade will be capped at a Pass. - A student who, for the first opportunity and resubmission opportunity, has still failed to achieve a Pass for one or more unit(s) will be provided with one opportunity to repeat the unit(s).
+The overall unit grade will be capped at a Pass.

+- A student who submits coursework after the published summative assessment deadline, without mitigating circumstances being approved, his/her work will be assessed if submitted within 15 working days of the published deadline, but will be capped to a Pass.
+Work that is submitted beyond 15 working days will not be assessed and will be graded R (Resubmission).
+An opportunity to resubmit coursework for a unit will be provided, but the overall unit will be capped at a Pass grade.
+All resubmissions must be clearly recorded on the relevant assessment documentation and noted at the assessment board. - A student who, for the first opportunity and resubmission opportunity, has still failed to achieve a Pass for one or more unit(s) will be provided with one opportunity to repeat the unit(s).
 The student must study the unit(s) again with full attendance and payment of the unit fee.
 The overall grade for repeated units will be capped at a Pass. - A student who does not submit coursework for assessment by the published deadline, and does not have an approved extension, will be provided with one opportunity to repeat the unit(s).
 The student must study the unit(s) again with full attendance and payment of the unit fee.
 The overall grade for a repeated unit will be capped at a Pass.